 Gosford High School policy requires that each student wear the approved school uniform.
 School uniforms are available from the Gosford High School uniform shop, located at the school.

 Uniform Shop

-Gosford High School's Uniform shop is located upstairs in A Block.
+Gosford High School's Uniform shop is located in the foyer of our school Hall.

 The operating hours are: